-In light of testing center disruptions caused by the COVID-19 pandemic, most programs have waived the Graduate Record Examination (GRE) test score requirement for the 2022-2023 application cycle.
+Below you will find comprehensive lists detailing which programs at The Graduate School require test scores from the Graduate Record Examination (GRE).
+If a program requires GRE scores, they may also required Subject scores as detailed on their Programs and Degrees webpage.
+Many programs offer applicants the option to submit GRE scores as an optional application component.
 Applicants to GRE optional programs may still submit GRE scores if they feel the scores enhance their application.
 If you choose to enter self-reported test scores, official test scores will become a required component of your application.

-Click each header below to see the list of programs.
+Click each header below to see the lists of programs.

 GRE Testing Requirements by Program